- Search The Registry

 - My Account

 *The birth of Carolyn Bryant is affirmed on this date in 1934.
 She is a white-American store clerk, eyewitness, and plaintiff in the Emmett Till trial.

 Enraged, her husband and another man abducted him three nights later, bludgeoned, shot, and murdered the young boy.
-Timothy Tyson, a Duke University senior research scholar, reveals that Bryant in 2007, at age 72, confessed that she had fabricated the most sensational part of her testimony.
-“That part’s not true,” she told Tyson, about her claim that Till had made verbal and physical advances on her.
+Timothy Tyson, a Duke University senior research scholar, reveals that in 2007, at age 72, Bryant confessed that she had fabricated the most sensational part of her testimony.
+“That part’s not true,” she told Tyson about her claim that Till had made verbal and physical advances on her.
 As for the rest of what happened that evening in the country store, she said she couldn’t remember.
 (Carolyn is now 86, and her family has kept her current whereabouts secret.)
-Carolyn, in fact, had approached Tyson because she was writing her memoirs.
-(Her manuscript is in the Southern Historical Collection at the University of North Carolina Chapel Hill library archives and will not be available for public view until 2036, according to Tyson.
+Carolyn had approached Tyson because she was writing her memoirs.
+(According to Tyson, her manuscript is in the Southern Historical Collection at the University of North Carolina Chapel Hill library archives and will not be available for public view until 2036.

 But as Carolyn became reflective in Timothy Tyson’s presence, wistfully volunteering, “Nothing that boy did could ever justify what happened to him.”
 She also admitted she “felt tender sorrow,” Tyson would note, “for Mamie Till-Mobley”—Emmett Till’s mother, who died in 2003 after a lifetime spent crusading for civil rights.
 (She had bravely insisted that her son’s casket remain open at his funeral to show America what had been done to him.)
 “When Carolyn [later] lost one of her sons, she thought about the grief Mamie must have felt and grieved all the more.”